OceanGlidersCommunity/Oxygen_SOP/sections/oxygen_dmqc.md

 Following @Bittig2018.

 ## Sensor drift correction
-Aanderaa describe the in-situ drift characteristics of the 4330 and 4831 series optodes as being < 0.5 % per year and they make no distinction between the standard or fast (“F"-type) foils [@TengbergHovdenes2014].
+Aanderaa describe the in-situ drift characteristics of the 4330 and 4831 series optodes as being < 0.5 % per year and they make no distinction between the standard or fast (“F"-type) foils {cite}`TengbergHovdenes2014`.
-Optodes made after 2016 undergo a “burning-in period” during manufacture and therefore have substantially less drift [@TengbergHovdenes2014].
+Optodes made after 2016 undergo a “burning-in period” during manufacture and therefore have substantially less drift {cite}`TengbergHovdenes2014].
 Drift is a function of UV exposure and sampling frequency.
 The foil becomes less sensitive and therefore drift is always towards lower oxygen concentrations.
 The drift is believed to be due to bleaching of the luminophore foil via ambient light; it is particularly sensitive to fluorescent lights.
 The bleaching effect is partly counteracted by a destabilising effect on the luminophore.
 Together this manifests as a positive factor on the oxygen concentration (slope > 1) and a positive offset at zero oxygen.

-[@Queste2018] recorded drifts of 0.0176 and 0.0109 $\mu$mol/kg/day for two Seagliders using inflections in the oxygen profiles as the glider penetrated to Arabian Sea Oxygen Minimum Zone and the sodium sulphite method, but no Winklers.
+{cite}`Queste2018` recorded drifts of 0.0176 and 0.0109 $\mu$mol/kg/day for two Seagliders using inflections in the oxygen profiles as the glider penetrated to Arabian Sea Oxygen Minimum Zone and the sodium sulphite method, but no Winklers.
-[@BittigKoertzinger2015] report a 10 % drift over 3 years, but this is a combination of in-situ and ex-situ drift.
+{cite}`BittigKoertzinger2015` report a 10 % drift over 3 years, but this is a combination of in-situ and ex-situ drift.
-[@Bittig2018] determined the drift to be typically 0.1-0.2 % per year in-situ.
+{cite}`Bittig2018` determined the drift to be typically 0.1-0.2 % per year in-situ.
 A drift of 0.0004 % d-1 has been calculated based on UEA seagliders against Baltic deep water oxygen climatology (Possenti et al., 2020).
 Tom Hull found values between 0.0004 and 0.0035 % d-1 across 16 vehicles in-situ (slocums and seagliders with 4330F (old foil formulation), 4835 and 4831 optodes (unpublished?).

-The drift correction should be applied to the oxygen concentration, not the measured phase [@Bittig2018].
+The drift correction should be applied to the oxygen concentration, not the measured phase {cite}`Bittig2018`.

 ## Sensor time response correction

-In all but the most homogeneous waters it is essential to correct for the slow time response of optodes [@Bittig2014, @Bittig2017] (see figure \ref{fig:kelvin}).
+In all but the most homogeneous waters it is essential to correct for the slow time response of optodes {cite}`Bittig2014`, {cite}`Bittig2017` (see figure \ref{fig:kelvin}).
-This is particularly critical for optodes using the “standard” black foils, and as previously mentioned Slocum gliders with the optode in the standard location near the tail of the glider[@Moat2016].
+This is particularly critical for optodes using the “standard” black foils, and as previously mentioned Slocum gliders with the optode in the standard location near the tail of the glider {cite}`Moat2016`.

 <!--
 ![Example uncorrected profiles from AlterEco AE5 “Kelvin” Slocum with a 4831 optode with standard foil demonstrating significant lag in both optode temperature and phase.](/images/kelvin_lag.png)